jake-knerr/chess/README.md

 .fancy-btn.btn {
 }

-/* new composite rule - not overriding */
+/* new composite fragment rule - not overriding */
 .fancy-btn::before {
 }